Last updated June 2023 | Words and photos by Vietnam Coracle

 • Food: bún ốc (snail noodle soup), bánh cuốn (rice rolls), bún chân giò (pig trotters soup), bia hơi (fresh-brewed draft beer), bún chả (pork noodles)

-• Where to Watch it: Download torrent of whole season 8 from Pirate Bay
+• Where to Watch it: Sometimes available to stream, buy or rent episode on Amazon or Netflix; download torrent of whole season 8 from Pirate Bay

 • Synopsis & Review: After another opening song of praise for Vietnam – voiced over clips of Bourdain zigzagging through the busy streets of Hanoi on a motorbike – Tony sits down on a low plastic stool for his go-to noodle dish in the capital, bún ốc (snail soup).
 In this episode, sadly his last in Vietnam, we finally see Hanoi and the north in the summer sunshine (and tropical downpours).
 Between heavy showers, Bourdain has dinner with Thảo at a local bánh cuốn (steamed rice rolls filled with pork and mushrooms) shop.
 The two talk about U.S-Vietnam relations and how they have changed over the last 50-60 years.
 It’s interesting to note that Bourdain’s Vietnam shows become more war-focused with each new episode.